Sir Joseph Williamson's Mathematical School: History

 A new mathematics centre was opened in 2002, in line with the Math's new status as a specialist school for maths and computing.
 In 2006 the school scrapped its A-level computing course, despite having received specialist funding to teach the subject.
 After a six-year gap, A-level computing was reinstated as an 11-pupil pilot subject in 2011.
 After positive results were achieved by the pilot group, the option to take computing at A-level and GCSE was reintroduced in 2013.

 The school was granted an "outstanding" status in its Ofsted report in 2006 and then again in 2008 and was given specialist status for humanities, focused on history and geography.

 The school was one of the first 100 schools in the country to have been designated a National Teaching School.
 The school became an academy in April 2011.

 Founder's Day is held on the first Saturday of July: pupils attend Rochester Cathedral for a morning service and return to the school in the afternoon for sports and other activities.
 The following Monday is a school holiday.

 An art and design technology block – called the Da Vinci Block after a competition to decide its name – opened in 2012.
-Food Technology became a part of the curriculum but has since been removed.
+Food Technology became a part of the curriculum but has since been removed, this was then later (2022) added back.
 The English department has since been rehoused in the old art and technology classrooms opposite the hall.

-In January 2019, the Williamson Trust was merged with Leigh Academies Trust and all Williamson Trust academies, including Sir Joseph Williamson's Mathematical School, joined Leigh Academies Trust.
+In January 2019, The Williamson Trust was merged with Leigh Academies Trust.